FAFSA Fueled Education Opportunities

 The technological boom we are witnessing raises questions of redundancy and adaptability: while numerous jobs will be made obsolete by the rise of machine learning, AI, and robotics, there is an increasing demand for tech-savvy professionals within both the regional and global workforce.
 For this reason, fostering and supporting postsecondary ambitions, particularly among economically disadvantaged students and students of color, will serve to develop a competitive workforce and to improve economic opportunity for historically underserved demographics.

 Most students require some form of financial aid to attend college.
-Completing the Federal Application for Financial Student Aid is the first step towards accessing a multitude of grants, scholarships, and loans that can subsidize postsecondary education and implicitly bolster career readiness.
+Completing the Free Application for Financial Student Aid is the first step towards accessing a multitude of grants, scholarships, and loans that can subsidize postsecondary education and implicitly bolster career readiness.
 Unfortunately, these resources are not properly utilized, with millions in federal grant funds being overlooked by the general population because of the perceived difficulty in accessing them.

 What the Data Says